-C1.
-Sir, I would now turn to the taxation issues raised by the various Members.

-C2.
-First, I would like to provide some clarifications to Mr Chiam See Tong's comments on property taxes for HDB flats.
-Sir, property tax is imposed on the ownership of properties in Singapore, including HDB flats, and is based on the Annual Value (AV) of each property.
+- C1.
+Sir/Madam, I would now turn to the taxation issues raised by the MPs. - C2.
+First, I would like to provide some clarifications to Mr Chiam See Tong's concern that property taxes for HDB flats have increased this year.
+Sir/Madam, property tax is imposed on the ownership of properties in Singapore, including HDB flats, and is based on the Annual Value (AV) of each property.
 Annual Values are determined yearly, according to the prevailing market rents that each property can fetch.
-The property tax for HDB flats in a given year is based on market rentals data from the previous year.
+The property tax for HDB flats in a given year is based on market rentals data from the previous year. - C3.

-C3.
 The previous AV revision for HDB flats was carried out on 1 Jan 2008, based on rentals values in 2007.
-In 2009, the AVs for HDB flats should have been adjusted upwards because rentals had by then jumped by more than 30% through 2008 over 2007.
-However, the government decided to defer the increase in AVs for HDB flats in 2009, in recognition of the weak economic outlook and uncertainties in rental trends at that time.
-The annual review of AVs for HDB flats resumed in Jan 2010.
+In 2009, the AVs for HDB flats should have been adjusted upwards because rentals had jumped by more than 30% through 2008 as compared to 2007.
+However, the government decided to defer implementing the increase in AVs for HDB flats in 2009, in recognition of the weak economic outlook and uncertainties in rental trends at that time.
+The annual review of AVs for HDB flats resumed in Jan 2010. - C4.

-C4.
 HDB rentals have stabilised after a moderate decline from late 2008 to the middle of 2009, and have since begun to rise.
 As the current values of HDB rentals are significantly higher than levels observed in 2007, IRAS proceeded to raise the AV this year.

-C5.
+- C5.
 Nonetheless, the government has provided a one-off rebate to help HDB owner-occupiers adjust to the January 2010 AV revision.
 This was in the form of a 50% property tax rebate, with absolute amounts of between \$50 and \$120 per flat.
-This rebate cost the Government \$88 million.

-C6.
-With the new 2010 property tax rebate and the ongoing 1994 rebate, all 1- and 2-roomers will continue to pay no property tax in 2010.

-C7.
-In addition, under the new progressive property tax regime just announced in 2010 which will take effect from Jan 2011, each HDB owner will enjoy tax savings of up to \$240, arising from the exemption of the first \$6,000 of AV.
-All HDB owneroccupiers will thus pay less in taxes.
+This rebate cost the Government \$88 million. - C6.
+With the new 2010 property tax rebate and the ongoing 1994 rebate, all 1- and 2-roomers will continue to pay no property tax in 2010. - C7.
+In addition, under the new progressive property tax regime just announced in Budget 2010 which will take effect from Jan 2011, each HDB home owner will enjoy tax savings of up to \$240, arising from the exemption of the first \$6,000 of AV.
+All HDB owner-occupiers will thus pay less in taxes.
 To recap, this new progressive system of property taxes for all owner-occupied homes will cost the government about \$230 million a year.